Registration and Networking

 Mr. Samaddin Asadov, Deputy Minister of Digital Development and Transportation

-Mr. Cosmas Zavazava, Director of Telecommunication Development Bureau of the International Telecommunication Union
+Mr. Cosmas Zavazava, Director, Telecommunication Development Bureau of the International Telecommunication Union

 Mr Samaddin Asadov